groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 New features and changes to be aware of with the August 2020 upgrade to GroupVine20.

-In this FAQ we've identified what's new and included changes to be aware of with the July 2020 upgrade to GroupVine20.

 ## [Basics](#v20-upgrade-FAQ-basics)
 * [New!
 Your Email Feed and new home page](#v20-upgrade-FAQ-basics-feed)
 * [Account web address is upgraded - update your bookmarks!](#v20-upgrade-FAQ-basics-webaddrupgrade)